 Degenkolb Graduate Lab

 The department has one computer teaching facility (Room 122C) that is set up for 16 students and an instructor for the purpose of teaching the four computer skills courses in the program.
-The facility was designed and built, including tables, by program students as a senior project to meet their specific needs.
+It is sponsored by KPFF.

 CSI Computer Lab